Cosmian/kms/documentation/docs/tls.md

 ### Providing certificates

-The certificate (key and full chain) must be available in a PKCS#12 format.
+The key and full certificate chain must be available in a [PKCS#12](https://en.wikipedia.org/wiki/PKCS_12) format.

 There are 2 ways to provide the PKCS#12 file to the server: